justincasher/justincasher.github.io/AI/AI.md

 title: "Artificial intelligence"
 ---
 <br/>
-This page contains AI essays and projects that I have written or worked on.
+This page showcases AI projects I have completed or am currently working on.

 #### The need for an autoformalizer (2024)